AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Vertical_Line.md

 In the sample below, there are two Vertical Line annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first vertical line annotation and configure its visual settings
+// create the first Vertical Line annotation and configure its visual settings
 verticalLine1 = controller.verticalLine({
     xAnchor: '2007-09-23',
     hoverStroke: "2 #FF0000",
     selectStroke: "5 #FF0000"
 });

-// create the second vertical line annotation
+// create the second Vertical Line annotation
 verticalLine2 = controller.verticalLine();

 // set the position of the second annotation